tarn-jihas/food-store-search-api/README.md

    - `/searchByPartialNameOrAddress`: Expects an input parameter `string`, which is required, and an optional `batch size`.
 5. To stop the instances, run `docker-compose down`.

-If you want to use a standalone Elasticsearch instance, download the version 7.15 from the [Elasticsearch website](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-0) and run the following command:
+If you want to use a standalone Elasticsearch instance, download the version 7.15 from the [Elasticsearch website](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-0) and run the following command in the extracted bin folder: ./elasticsearch

+To run the project with the local elastic search instance use the following command from the project's root dir after the elastic saerch instance is up:
+1. ./mvnw dependency:resolve
+2. ./mvnw spring-boot:run

 ## Libraries